Skip to content

 Can You Cook Chicken in a Rice Cooker?
 (Easy How to Guide)

-Cooking chicken in the rice cooker is the meal hack that everyone needs to know.
+Cooking chicken in the rice cooker is the meal hack everyone needs to know.
 It’s easy, convenient, and very cheap.
-If you’re ordering takeout because you hate cooking and clean-up, then we have news for you!
+If you’re ordering takeout because you hate cooking and clean-up, we have news for you!

-You can make really amazing dishes, with just one appliance, one pound of chicken, and one (or two) cups of rice.
+You can make really amazing dishes with just one appliance, one pound of chicken and one (or two) cups of rice.

 Any chicken rice meal can be modified for the rice cooker.
-You place the rice, add thin slices of chicken, and seasonings.
+You place the rice, and add thin slices of chicken and seasonings.
 The rice cooker steams the rice over slow heat, which allows the flavors to develop.
 It’s a fool-proof way to get a great meal for little time, and little money.

-In this article, find out how to safely cook chicken in the rice cooker, and what you can do to pack in a lot of flavors without a lot of time, ingredients, or fancy cooking skills.
+In this article, find out how to safely cook chicken in the rice cooker and what you can do to pack in a lot of flavors without a lot of time, ingredients, or fancy cooking skills.

 Can You Cook Chicken in a Rice Cooker?